Agent Performance reportUpdated a month ago

 Through detailed metric comparisons of individual performance, team leaders can optimize task allocation and identify points of improvement for their team members.

-This report includes customer satisfaction scores, first response time, resolution time, number of tickets closed and number of tickets replied to.
+This report includes customer satisfaction scores, first response time, resolution time, number of tickets closed (total and per hour), proportion of tickets closed, number of tickets replied to (total and per hour), messages sent (total and per hour), percentage of one-touch tickets, time actively spent in Gorgias, and ticket handle time.
+The report also includes AI Agent's performance.

 The Report